-If you selected the 2/3-line mode, the system will call two or three leads at the same time.
+If you select the 2/3-line mode, the system will call two or three leads at the same time.

-- Once the call ends, the lead card will turn red and shows the call as "Disconnected."
+- Once the call ends, the lead card will turn red and show the call as "Disconnected."
 You can then record any details on the call results page.

-After you click on "Save," a call log will generate on the timeline of the lead’s profile.
+After you click on "Save," a call log will be generated on the timeline of the lead’s profile.

 (c) If a lead answers the call within the time you select in "Seconds of ringing before call is considered 'No Answer'," but you are already talking with another lead.